jenavarro/obdlogger/README.md

 4. `scripts\build.bat`

 ## Hardware
 Running the app requires a OBD bluetooth connector plugged in the OBD-CAN connector of the car.
-ELM 327 is the model tested with this version of the app, it costs USD 10-15 in [Amazon] (https://www.amazon.com/Bluetooth-Scanner-Adapter-Diagnostic-Android/dp/B019SURWYO).
+ELM 327 is the model tested with this version of the app, it costs USD 10-15 in [Amazon](https://www.amazon.com/s?k=bluetooth+obd+2+connector).

 ## Configuration
 1. Plug the OBD connector.